Managed AI Platform releases¶

 This page provides announcements of newly released features available in DataRobot's SaaS single- and multi-tenant AI Platform, with links to additional resources.

 This month's deployment¶

-With the latest deployment, DataRobot's Managed AI Cloud deployment delivered the following new GA and Public Preview features.
-See the deployment history for past feature announcements.
-See also:
+With the latest deployment, DataRobot's AI Platform delivered the following new GA and Public Preview features.
+From the release center you can also access:

 Features grouped by capability

 |New driver versions||✔|

 |Reduced feature lists restored in Quick Autopilot mode||✔|

 |Assign training data to a custom model version||✔|